Samiya Rafiq

-Samiya Mirza (born 17 January 1988) is a Pakistani elite trekker.
-She is the first female elite trekker to attempt Khurdopin pass, the highest pass of the Karakoram range, in the winter of 2016.
+Samiya Mirza (born Safiya Rafiq, 17 January 1988) is a Pakistani elite trekker.
+She is the first female elite trekker to attempt Khurdupin pass, the highest pass of the Karakoram range, in the winter of 2016.

 Climbing career

 Samiya began her climbing activity in the Northern Pakistan.
-In 2016 she attempted to ascent an unclimbed peak (6200 meter/20,341 ft) in the vicinity of Khurodpin pass.
-She and Qudrat ali pushed on up through the pass, which is the highest pass in the Karakorum mountain range at 5790 meters (18,996 ft).
+In 2016, she attempted to ascent an unclimbed peak (6200 m) in the vicinity of Khurodpin pass.
+She and Qudrat Ali pushed on up through the pass, which is the highest pass in the Karakorum mountain range at 5790 m.
 The expedition began on 24 December 2016, and concluded on 6 January 2017.

+In 2017, she was an organiser of the High Altitude Marathon Khunjerab Pass on 24 May.